javashakes/format_this/format_this/README.md

 # Documentation
-An ExpressionEngine Plugin that exposes a few simple PHP string and number formating functions to EE templates.
+ExpressionEngine Plugin that exposes a few simple PHP string and number formating functions into EE templates.

+**Compatible with EE v2-5**

 # `{exp:format_this:string}`
 | parameter | description                                                          | type   | options                                                                           | default |